MadeByThePinsHub/handbook/handbook-src/community-hub/network-federation/fedban-reasons.md

 ### Can I appeal my ban?

 Your gban reasons may affect on how you can appeal to an gban given by an FedAdmin.
 Please review the reasons above before coming to our Federation Support and ask for some help.
+We can only

 ### I think I'm wrongly gbanned.
 I need help.

 If you think we wrongly gbanned you, please reach out to our Federation Support and ask for an appeal.
-Once lifted, please give us some information on who's did that you didn't in [the request dumping chat](https://t.me/FedbanRequestDumpingHub).
+Once lifted, we'll montior your activity for 2 weeks and we'll discuss what's next.

-### I can't joinned Support due to being banned in DEAI/SpamWatch/SpamBlockers.
+### I can't joinned the Support chat due to being banned in DEAI/SpamWatch/SpamBlockers/Sibyl System or being flagged as spammer by Spam Protection Bot.
 Help!

+To get ungbanned elsewhere, please contact these admins or use their support options for appeals.

+### I want to be a FedAdmin.
+How?

+We screen everyone who want to join the Federation Admins Squad.
+If you're good fit, we'll invite you to enter our **Interview Chat**, where we can interview you and do some verification steps there.
+In rare cases, we can promote somebody who have effort to report and ban spammers.

+By default, FedAdmins are considered team staff at the Pins team as **Community Hub Network Moderators and Maintainers**.